 instance securely execute their custom code infrastructure!

 Mechtrons are made to encourage creativity and collaboration through code!
 The possibilities are very exciting!

 TRY IT OUT

-Why not try out the Getting Started guide today where you can deploy Starlane, upload some Files to a FileSystem, serve those files from an http server and then deploy an actual Mechtron and serve an html page from that mechtron.
+Why not try out the Getting Started guide today where you can deploy Starlane, publish some static files to an Artifact Bundle, serve those files from an http server and then deploy and create an actual Mechtron and serve an html page from that mechtron.